Harlequin8x/Harlequin8x/README.md

 - 👋 Hi, I’m @Harlequin8x
 - 👀 I’m interested in Coding, Music, Games, Animes
-- 🌱 I’m currently learning WPF and ASP.NET Core
+- 🌱 I’m currently learning Java and TypeScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...